-The Equity loan interest rate range from 1.3% to 1.7%, is as low as a mortgage loan.
+The Equity loan interest rate range from 1.3% to 1.7%, which is as low as a mortgage loan.

-Hence this will increase your outstanding loan, directly will also increase your monthly instalment, but the cash lump sum you cash out can solve many of your pressures instantly.
+Hence this will increase your outstanding loan, and directly will also increase your monthly instalment, but the cash lump sum you cash out can solve many of your pressures instantly.

 I will higher recommend you to do so if you have not already done so.